The State of Women in Tech 2020

-LGBTQ women have reported discriminating workplace environments in the tech industry and often struggle to overcome deep-set stereotypes and eliminate haunting “don’t ask, don’t tell” mentalities.
+Additionally, LGBTQ women have reported discriminating workplace environments in the tech industry and often struggle to overcome deep-set stereotypes and eliminate haunting “don’t ask, don’t tell” mentalities.

+Women aren’t paid the same as their male peers.
 In Silicon Valley, the median male makes 61% more than the median female.
+Women are awarded far less equity, as well.
+Minority women fare even worse, as the gender pay gap goes.
 It’s been reported that women who work in computer and mathematical fields earn 80 cents to the dollar that men earn doing the same job.
 Add that up: it amounts to $317 per weekly paycheck and $16,484 less per year.

 To some, it may not seem like a big deal.
 Sure, these numbers are horror-movie-level frightening, and the tech industry is mostly male-populated.
 So what?

-Well for one, this glaring gender gap in tech means our businesses aren’t doing as well as they could be — across all industries.
+Well, for one, this glaring gender gap in tech means our businesses aren’t doing as well as they could be — across all industries.